Tom Thomson at Achray in 1916

 Over the course of this project we have consulted many books, articles and brochures.
 These have proved to be the most influential:

-- For a popular account of Thomson's life and the circumstances surrounding his death, see: Roy MacGregor.
-2010.
-Northern Light, Random House Canada.
+- For a popular account of Thomson's life and the circumstances surrounding his death, see: Roy MacGregor (2010), Northern Light : The enduring mystery of Tom Thomson and the woman who loved him, Random House Canada.

 The Facebook page for In the Footsteps of the Group of Seven is found here.